griffins/special-octo-engine/README.md

 Ofcourse this can be improved by taking into account things lik network latencies to increase the accuracy of time slot used to calculate the time frames for the rate limiter.

-Also we have the problem of droping all requests before the rate limiter initializes, solving that would make for a better limiter.
+Also we have the problem of dropping all requests before the rate limiter initializes, solving that would make for a better limiter.

+In this case the window time discovered by the rate limiter was about 8-10 seconds.